cheerz/guidelines/guidelines-PRs-and-commits.md

 ## Commit message structure

 A commit message should help the reviewers to get some context around a PR, but more importantly should help for investigation while attempting to fix nasty regression bugs.
 A well-written commit history is a very nice hint to quickly spot the origin of a bug by the information that it contains.
+Also for features and UX/UI changes you should add screenshots and videos.

 The general structure of a commit message should be as following:
 ```
-[Type] Short title
+[Type] ISSUE-ID - Short title

 Description preceded by an intentinally skipped line and having the
 lines hard-wrapped at 70 columns.